-The amazing thing is that people do believe it, not only those who have been indoctrinated from childhood but even converts, for example Khalid Masood, former Adrian Elms, who drove a SUV into people on Westminster Bridge on 22nd March 2017, killing five persons.
-He used to be very violent, and had read the Quran during one of his prison stints.
-Before the attack he had told his children that he was going to die fighting for God.
+The amazing thing is that people do believe it, not only those who have been indoctrinated from childhood but even converts, for example, Khalid Masood, former Adrian Elms, who drove an SUV into people on Westminster Bridge on 22nd March 2017, killing five persons.
+He used to be very violent and had read the Quran during one of his prison stints.
+Before the attack, he had told his children that he was going to die fighting for God.
 Did he want to believe that he will get paradise for killing unbelievers in jihad, as promised in the Quran (Q 4.95/96)?
+Hindu Terror

-Of course they won’t get paradise for killing their brothers and sisters, whose only “mistake” is that they call the Highest by another name.
+Of course, they won’t get paradise for killing their brothers and sisters, whose only “mistake” is that they call the Highest by another name.
 But nobody tells them this.
 Neither educated, professional Muslims sow doubt in their minds, nor the unbelievers who strangely often side with the orthodox clergy.
+Hindu Terror

 How very different and benevolent is Hindu Dharma.
 Brahman which is the ultimate cause for this universe is immanent in all.
 It does not divide humanity into those whom it loves and those whom it hates, as it is the self, Atman, in all.
 All have a right to exist.
 It advocates universal brotherhood, not a brotherhood which is restricted to one’s own group.

 India owes a lot of gratitude to Tukaram Omble.
 He averted the worst in 2008.
 Yet the danger is not over.
 The forces which want to make Hindu Dharma look despicable are still active.
-Hindus need to be alert and stand by their tradition, learn about it and practise it.
+Hindus need to be alert and stand by their tradition, learn about it, and practice it.
 Hindu Dharma needs to become like a wave that sweeps over the world and brings people closer to the truth, Truth is not in a book.
 It is what truly is.
 It is possible to enquire into it and even experience it because it is our very Being.
-Realising who we really are is the goal of life and it alone is true happiness.
+Realizing who we are is the goal of life and it alone is true happiness.

 The dogmatic, exclusivist religions know that Hindu Dharma has the potential to put them out of business.
 Once their followers realize that there is no need for blindly believing incredible claims about what God wants from them, the influence of those religions will be gone.
 As it is, Christianity has already lost a lot of its influence in the West.